dassarthak18/SobolBox/README.md

 3. The script run_instance.sh runs the tool on a given instance and stores the result in a plaintext file.

 For a sanity check of the tool, a run_examples.sh script has been provided that runs an acasxu benchmark as well as two custom benchmarks prepared by the authors.

+TO DO:

+1. Take an ONNX file and extract weights and biases and store them in a file.
+2. Take the property file and extract the input and output bounds.
+Store the output bound in an SMT-LIB2 file. - written in C
+3. Some function to compute bounds and store in the same SMTLIB2 file. - written in C
+4. The shell script runs these 3 programs, then finally run the SMTLIB2 file on z3